jc-bao/gaussian-process-implicit-surface-tutorial/README.md

 |-|-|
 |![](https://tva1.sinaimg.cn/large/e6c9d24egy1h4yxtn2c6cj21g20hytcy.jpg)|![](https://tva1.sinaimg.cn/large/e6c9d24egy1h4yxta83vfj20ho0eqwf6.jpg)|

+- [ ] changing judge function to inner judgement

 ## Questions

 Q: How to integrate the GPR with the ICP?

 Q: How to keep the tiny features in the surface?

+Q: do we need to scale the data to [0, 1) when doing GPR?

+Q: How to downsample data to get variance?